NativeScript/nativescript-dev-debugging/README.md

 or

-**Configuration using a nd-config.json file**
+**Configuration using a n.debug.config.json file**

 You can take a look at ["Configuration file"](#config_file) section bellow for details about the required contents of the configuration file.
-To use an nd-config.json file during package installation simply create a file named __nd-config.json__ in the root of your plugins source code (where its package.json file is) and install the package as normally.
+To use an `n.debug.config.json` file during package installation simply create a file named __n.debug.config.json__ in the root of your plugins source code (where its package.json file is) and install the package as normally.

 ### Manual configuration